 Insert the EOS DIGITAL Solution Disk into your Internet-connected computer.
+Click [Easy installation] ([Install] on a Macintosh), and the software will be installed automatically.

 ImageBrowser EX

 Connect to the Internet to download and install the software.
 This software is recommended for users who mainly shoot JPEG images.
 You can easily view still photos and play back MOV movies and video snapshot albums, and also edit and print JPEG images.